bdmendes/camel/README.md

 You can probe the integrity of the engine by running the test suite, which includes [perft](https://www.chessprogramming.org/Perft_Results) and other unit tests:

 <pre>
-    cargo test
+  $ cargo test
 </pre>

-Upon developing, to be able to claim a statistically significant improvement over the last version, it is recommended to setup a tournament between the two versions, using an utility such as [fast-chess](https://github.com/Disservin/fast-chess).
-It is also possible and fun to deploy the engine to [lichess](https://lichess.org/), through the [lichess-bot bridge](https://github.com/lichess-bot-devs/lichess-bot), although the [Elo](https://en.wikipedia.org/wiki/Elo_rating_system) might not represent the engine's true strength, since it will mostly be based on matchmaking against other engines.
+Upon development, to be able to claim a statistically significant improvement over the last version, it is recommended to set up a tournament between the two versions, using a utility such as [fast-chess](https://github.com/Disservin/fast-chess) or [cutechess-cli](https://github.com/cutechess/cutechess).

+It is also possible and fun to deploy the engine to [lichess](https://lichess.org/), through the [lichess-bot bridge](https://github.com/lichess-bot-devs/lichess-bot).
+Please note, however, that the obtained [Glicko](https://lichess.org/page/rating-systems) rating is not directly comparable to [FIDE](https://en.wikipedia.org/wiki/FIDE)'s due to different player pools.

 ## Usage